Low-T Quiz

 What Are the Two Primary Mechanisms by Which Testosterone Benefits Male Health?

 First, Testosterone is an Anabolic Steroid.
 Testosterone encourages the body to build muscle more quickly in response to physical activity.
 Second, Testosterone promotes masculine characteristics.
 This goes far beyond muscles.
-Testosterone is the catalyst of male specialization during puberty.
-It maintains reproductive health, and impacts sexual desire and male psychology and physiology.

 Is Testosterone Safe for Women?

-Bio-Identical Testosterone can be a highly effective and safe medical treatment for some women, especially for women that are suffering from issues related to Menopause or Sexual Insufficiency.
-Testosterone increases sexual desire and readiness for women, and Testosterone can also alleviate the symptoms of Menopause including Hot Flashes, Mood Swings, Loss of Muscle Mass, and Loss of Bone Mineral Density.
+Testosterone increases sexual desire and readiness for women, and Testosterone can also alleviate the symptoms of Menopause, including Hot Flashes, Mood Swings, Loss of Muscle Mass, and Loss of Bone Mineral Density.

 What is PSA and What Does it Have to Do With Testosterone?